junxit/us-congress-bills-115/metadata.md

 - 2017-04-03 — Introduced in House
 - 2017-04-03 — Introduced in House
 - 2017-04-03 — Referred to the House Committee on Veterans' Affairs.
+- 2017-04-05 — Referred to the Subcommittee on Health.
+- 2017-04-06 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2017-05-17 — Committee Consideration and Mark-up Session Held.
+- 2017-05-17 — Ordered to be Reported by Voice Vote.
+- 2017-05-23 — Placed on the Union Calendar, Calendar No. 99.
+- 2017-05-23 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-151.
+- 2017-05-23 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-151.